rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 * Decision Tree = 0.871
 * Linear Regression = 0.853

-As the most important outcome for this project was predictive accuracy, rather than explicitly understanding weighted drivers of prediction, we chose the Random Forest as the model to use for making predictions on the customers who were missing the *loyalty score* metric.
+As the most important outcome for this project was predictive accuracy, rather than explicitly understanding weighted drivers of prediction, we chose the Random Forest as the model to use to make predictions for the customers who were missing the *loyalty score* metric.
 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>